⚠️ Ceasefire Declared — But the Struggle for Survival Continues in Gaza

 Total Impact by Humaniti on the Ground:

-Food Aid: Over 800,000 hot meals and other food items distributed.
+Food Aid: Hundreds of thousands of hot meals and other food items distributed.

 Water Aid: Over 1 million beneficiaries across various water projects.